Thermochron

 )

-Construct an SphericalAr chronometer representing a mineral with a raw argon age of age ± age_sigma [Ma], a uniform diffusivity, a radius of r [μm], and uniform K-40 concentrations specified by K40 [PPM].
+Construct an SphericalAr chronometer representing a mineral with a raw argon age of age ± age_sigma [Ma], a uniform diffusivity, a spherical radius of r [μm], and uniform K-40 concentrations specified by K40 [PPMw].

-Spatial discretization follows a radius step of dr [μm], and temporal discretization follows the age steps specified by the agesteps range, in Ma.
+Spatial discretization follows a halfwidth step of dr [μm], while temporal discretization follows the age steps specified by agesteps (age before present) and/or tsteps (forward time since crystallization), in Ma, where tsteps must be sorted in increasing order.

 source